rhythmagency/formulate/installing.md

 # Installing Locally
 There are a number of ways to install Formulate.
 This will cover the local installation method:

-* Download the ZIP file from the latest release here: [GitHub.com](https://github.com/rhythmagency/formulate/releases) or [Umbraco.com](https://our.umbraco.org/projects/backoffice-extensions/formulate/)
+* Download the ZIP file from the latest release here: [Umbraco.com](https://our.umbraco.org/projects/backoffice-extensions/formulate/)
 * Do NOT unzip this zip file.
 Instead, you'll install it into Umbraco:
   * Log into Umbraco.
   * Navigate to the developer section.